Elsewhere on the Web

 The slaying horrified world leaders who appealed for calm and warned that extremists must not be allowed to destabilise the nuclear-armed nation before the January 8 vote.

-UScalled it a “cowardly act” and telephoned his Pakistani counterpart — a crucial ally in the US-led “war on terror” against Islamic extremism — to discuss the crisis.
+US President George W. Bush called it a “cowardly act” and telephoned his Pakistani counterpart Pervez Musharraf — a crucial ally in the US-led “war on terror” against Islamic extremism — to discuss the crisis.

 Unrest broke out across Pakistan as mobs of protesters torched buildings, trucks and shops, blocked roads and uprooted rail tracks.
-Two people were shot dead in rioting in the eastern city ofand another two were killed in southern Sindh province.
+Two people were shot dead in rioting in the eastern city of Lahore and another two were killed in southern Sindh province.